-- Thirty clinical magnetic resonance imaging (MRI) scanners, including 16 3-tesla magnets.
-Plus, the department has an additional three full-time dedicated research magnets.
+- 30 clinical magnetic resonance imaging (MRI) scanners, including 16 three-tesla magnets.
+Plus additional three full-time dedicated research magnets.

-- Nineteen clinical computerized tomography (CT) scanners, including nine dual source. scanners.
-Two additional CT scanners are dedicated to research.
+- 19 clinical computerized tomography (CT) scanners, including nine dual source scanners.
+Two additional CT scanners dedicated to research.

 - Seven interventional suites.